 NPD Success Culminates with Home Use Test

 For nearly two years, Catapult has partnered with Delta Faucet Company to better understand hair care needs, specifically for those with curly, textured hair in support of building a go-to-market strategy for an innovative new tool.
-After multiple initiatives to get it right, ranging from an Attitude & Usage study, qualitative research, message development and concept evaluations, and pricing studies, we partnered on what might be the final piece of pre-launch research: a Home Use Test (HUT).
+Our learning journey won Quirk’s Insights Excellence Award for best Client/Supplier Collaboration and featured an array of initiatives, ranging from an Attitude & Usage study, qualitative research, message development and concept evaluations, and pricing studies.
+In what might be the final piece of pre-launch research, we partnered on a Home Use Test (HUT).

 The tool, known as VersaCurlTM, is already turning heads and winning accolades after it was announced at KBIS.
 That industry show was happening right around the time we were wrapping up our 10-week HUT, which chronicled real-world experiences and perceptions of the tool.